-Neil Aldridge is a conservation photographer, writer, university lecturer and professional wildlife guide.
+Neil Aldridge is a conservationist and photographer.
+He is also a university lecturer, published author and professional wildlife guide.
 His photography has won awards all over the world, including the overall title of European Wildlife Photographer of the Year.
 Here you can see a full list of Neil's photo awards.

 He focuses his efforts on creating photographs and photo stories that benefit conservation by challenging perceptions of species, increasing people's understanding, inspiring action and increasing funding.